MatanF5/Personal-Projects/README.md

 # Personal-Projects

-1) Books_Python is a project I made using python and PyQt5 with Gui
+1) Library_Python is a project I made using python and PyQt5 with Gui

 2) C_Project is a project I made using C as part of a course